lbormann/darts-caller/README.md

 *`-DLLA / --downloads_language`*

 If you want to filter downloads for a specific language.
-'0' means no language-filtering.
+'0' means no language-filtering (every language).
 By default this is '1' (english).

+- '0' = every language
+- '1' = english
+- '2' = french
+- '3' = russian
+- '4' = german
+- '5' = spanish
+- '6' = dutch

 *`-DLN / --downloads_name`*

 If you want to filter downloads to a specific voice-pack-name. '' means no name-filtering.
 By default this is ''.
+For example you could set a value 'en-US-Joey-Male'.

 *`-BLP / --blacklist_path`*

 The blacklist-file stores voice-pack-names that are undesired for downloads or calls.
 In other words: those ones are just ignored by the application.
 To use blacklist define an absolute path where the blacklist-file should be located (it will be generated automatically on application start).
-Now you can simply add an undesired voice-pack-name (have a look at available ones on application start).
+You can simply add an undesired voice-pack-name (have a look at available ones on application start) to the file or use the web-caller (press 'Ban Caller').

 *`-BAV / --background_audio_volume`*

 You can not hear any calls as your music is way too loud?
 Try to set this to '0.03' and let the calls begin :) Default is '0.0' (no background-audio-muting).
-Note: Only availble on windows-os and local playback (no web-caller).
+Note: Only availble for windows-os and local playback (LPB = 1).

 *`LPB / --local_playback`*